QuickBooks Blog

 • How much your business is worth if you're planning to sell

 It's also helpful to compare annual turnover against other metrics.
-For example, if your net profit is low in comparison to your annual turnover, it might be time to find ways to lower your Cost of Goods Sold (COGS) or other business expenses.
+For example, if your net profit is low in comparison to your annual turnover, you might want to lower your Cost of Goods Sold (COGS) or other business expenses.
 Or, if your annual turnover is solid but you don't have much cash on hand, you might look at strategies to improve your cash flow.

 How to calculate annual turnover